jirka-h/yaknewtab/README.md

 Copy the yaknewtab script to `~/bin`, `/usr/local/bin` or some other directory in your `$PATH` variable so it can be executed by just its name.

-If the file is in any other location you will be forced to type the relative or full path of the script everytime you wish to use it.
+If the file is in any other location you will be forced to type the relative or full path of the script every time you wish to use it.

 ```bash
 # Examine your $PATH environment variable to aid in selecting an appropriate folder